Symmes Township, Ohio

 Other Cincinnati area hospitals, such as The Christ Hospital, Good Samaritan Hospital, University Hospital and the Children’s Hospital Medical Center are located within a 20-minute drive.

 The largest retail shopping centers are Harper's Point and Governor's Plaza II.
 Harper's Station and the Fields Ertel corridor offer many exciting retail choices.
 Specialty shops, boutiques and large supermarkets also serve the area.
-And Downtown Cincinnati is a reasonable drive away.
+The Kenwood Towne Centre is located within a 10-minute drive and features 180 specialty stores as well as Nordstrom's, Macy's and Dilliard's department stores.
+Also nearby is The Kenwood Collection and Sycamore Plaza which feature national brand retail stores.